-In 2021, Amazon’s Kindle Direct Publishing (KDP) self-publishing platform introduced hardcover print-on-demand books for self-publishing.
-I can understand why they might want to offer this.
-Other major self-publishing platforms such as IngramSpark, Lulu, and BookBaby offer hardcover print editions.
+In 2021, Amazon’s Kindle Direct Publishing (KDP) self-publishing platform introduced the ability to print your self-published books, on-demand, in hardcover.
+Other major self-publishing platforms such as IngramSpark, Lulu, and BookBaby already offered hardcover print editions, and Amazon refuses to be left behind.
 Not being able to get hardcover editions was the reason why many authors self-published on both KDP and one of these other platforms.

-I’ve added a hardcover edition to one of my titles as an experiment.
-I found converting my paperback edition into hardcover very easy.
+I added a hardcover edition to one of my titles as an experiment.
+Converting my paperback edition into hardcover was very easy.
 Overall, I was pleased with the process and the print quality, but I probably won’t do many more.

 Reformatting for Hardcover